Skip to Content

 At the interview, the presence of a lawyer is a strong deterrent for the police to try any scare tactics or sneaky questions that may inadvertently trip up a suspect.
 Your lawyer can also counsel you on how best to phrase your answers, and to put your actions in the best possible light.

-At the Law Offices of Ryan N. Yadav, our attorneys are willing and able to aggressively defend clients in Sanford County and surrounding areas who have been charged with sex-related crimes such as the following:
+At the Law Office of Ryan N. Yadav, our attorneys are willing and able to aggressively defend clients in Sanford County and surrounding areas who have been charged with sex-related crimes such as the following:

 • Sexual Battery